FOOD FOR OCCASIONAL USE

 Breads.
-Avoid all wheat bread and all multi-grain breads that usually contains a lot of wheat.
+Avoid all wheat bread and all multi-grain breads that usually contain a lot of wheat.
 Also, limit all bread to no more than two servings per week, at most.
 Bread is cooked at high temperature and is not the best food.

 NUTS AND SEEDS

 FATS AND OILS

 Coconut and palm oil.
-Have these at most once a week, and preferably avoid them.
+Have these no more than once a week, and preferably avoid them.
 They are too yin.
 Coconut oil seems to leave a toxin in the liver.

 Avocado.
 Have this only once a week or not at all.
 It is too yin.

 Fresh hempseed and flaxseed oils.
 These are minimally processed, and that is a benefit.
 However, they are quite yin and go rancid quickly.
 So please minimize their use to no more than a little once or twice per week.
 The only exception is if you cannot tolerate the fish oil supplements.
 In this case only, you can substitute hempseed or flaxseed oils.

 A little spice is okay to add to food, but do not add a lot of condiments and spices to your food.
 Many tend to be yin and somewhat irritating or otherwise toxic.

 Sweeteners that may be used once in a while are xylitol and stevia.
 Please do not use these more than two times per week, however.

 TREATS FOR CHILDREN

 They can include a few berries, a little plain ice cream, a little peanut butter or other nut butter, a little apple sauce, or another item that the child likes.

-The best treats are food for daily use such as whipped cream on vegetables or on something else.
-Do not just give children a treat because you think they need it, or because the child behaved well that week.
+Do not just give children treats just because you think they need it, or because the child behaved well that week.
 Use these treats only if a child is uncooperative and the treats are helpful.
 Be sure the child follows the diet the rest of the week.